SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 <a name="loio408b40efed3c416681e1bd8cdd8910d4__section_ModelPreload"/>

-### Use the OData V2 Model Preload
+### Use the OData Model Preload

 Components can preload models for which modules are already loaded; otherwise a warning will be shown.
-The ODataModel V2 benefits especially, because the metadata can be loaded in parallel during a component load.
+The OData model \(V2 or V4\) benefits especially, because the metadata can be loaded in parallel during a component load.

 ``` json
 "sap.ui5": {